-The zen discovery is the built in discovery module for elasticsearch and the default.
-It provides unicast discovery, but can be extended to support cloud environments and other forms of discovery.
+Zen discovery is the built-in, default, discovery module for Elasticsearch.
+It provides unicast and file-based discovery, and can be extended to support cloud environments and other forms of discovery via plugins.

 It is separated into several sub modules, which are explained below:

 This is the process where a node uses the discovery mechanisms to find other nodes.

 Zen discovery uses a list of seed nodes in order to start off the discovery process.
 At startup, or when electing a new master, Elasticsearch tries to connect to each seed node in its list, and holds a gossip-like conversation with them to find other nodes and to build a complete picture of the cluster.
 By default there are two methods for configuring the list of seed nodes: unicast and file-based.
 It is recommended that the list of seed nodes comprises the list of master-eligible nodes in the cluster.

 Unicast discovery configures a static list of hosts for use as seed nodes.
 These hosts can be specified as hostnames or IP addresses; hosts specified as hostnames are resolved to IP addresses during each round of pinging.
 Note that if you are in an environment where DNS resolutions vary with time, you might need to adjust your JVM security settings.

 The list of hosts is set using the

 setting.
 This is either an array of hosts or a comma-delimited string.
 Each

 transport.profiles.default.port falling back to

 transport.tcp.port if not set).
 Note that IPv6 hosts must be bracketed.
 The